© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval settlement immediately north west of Upper Littlecott Farm is a scheduled monument protected by Historic England under reference 1018420.
 View the official record →

-Medieval settlement immediately north west of Upper Littlecott Farm is a scheduled ancient monument in Wiltshire comprising the earthwork remains of a medieval settlement.
+Medieval settlement immediately north west of Upper Littlecott Farm is a scheduled ancient monument consisting of the earthwork remains of a medieval settlement located in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018420.

 Medieval settlement immediately north west of Upper Littlecott Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018420.